roosterfish/fallblatt/README.md

 The plugin uses jQuery as a hard dependency.
 Make sure you have a recent version of jQuery loaded before you create a new instance of `fallBlatt()`.

 Per default fallblatt tries to accomodate itself within the parent box that is provided for the rendering of the canvas.
-If the size of the flaps or the scaling doesn't allow the placement of at least on flap, fallblatt will exit with a console error.
+If the size of the flaps or the scaling doesn't allow the placement of at least one flap, fallblatt will exit with a console error.

 ### Options